Commodity, travel stocks lift UK shares as Omicron fears ease | Business

 Commodity, travel stocks lift UK shares as Omicron fears ease

-UK's FTSE 100 rebounded on Wednesday, boosted by a recovery in oil, mining, and travel stocks after concerns around the new coronavirus variant Omicron eased slightly.
-The commodity-heavy index gained 1.2% in morning trade, with miners jumping 2.9% following a bounce-back in copper prices, while rate-sensitive banks rose 1.9%.
+UK shares rebounded on Wednesday, boosted by a recovery in travel and commodity-linked stocks after concerns around the Omicron coronavirus variant eased slightly.
+The blue-chip index ended 1.6% higher, clawing back from a 0.7% drop in the previous session, aided by gains in banks, oil and mining stocks.

-"If you just roll the clock back a week or two, the FTSE was touching 20-month highs."
-The blue-chip index suffered its worst monthly performance in over a year in November as worries about vaccine efficacy against Omicron and hawkish comments by Federal Reserve Chairman Jerome Powell fuelled a selloff.
+Meanwhile, adding further gains were miners jumping 2.3% following a bounce-back in copper prices.
+The blue-chip index suffered its worst monthly performance in over a year in November, as worries about vaccine efficacy against Omicron and hawkish comments by Federal Reserve Chairman Jerome Powell fuelled a selloff.

-The domestically focussed mid-cap index added 1.0%, with Wizz Air and Easyjet leading gains.
+Oil majors BP and Royal Dutch Shell climbed more than 3% each, as major producers prepared to discuss how to respond to the threat of a hit to fuel demand from the new variant.
+The domestically focussed mid-cap index added 1.7%, with Wizz Air and Easyjet leading gains.
 Other travel stocks recouped some of Tuesday's heavy losses.
-"The movement in the airline sector sums up how the markets as a whole of reacted dreadfully initially to the news and then realized that things aren't as bad as they initially thought," Madden added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)